iamanigeeit/DDW2023/docs/06-inheritance/inheritance-abc.md

 - attributes and methods that are unique to the child class
 - methods in the parent's class that we want to override

-One example that we had in the previous lesson is to create the class `VertexSearch` from the class `Vertex`.
+One example that we had in the previous lesson is to create the class `SearchVertex` from the class `Vertex`.
 The class `Vertex` has two attributes: `id` and `neighbours`.
-When the class `VertexSearch` inherits from `Vertex`, any object of `VertexSearch` also has `id` and `neighbours`.
-What we need to define in the class `VertexSearch` are those attributes not present in the parent class.
-In this example, `VertexSearch` has additional attributes of `colour`, `distance`, and `parent`.
+When the class `SearchVertex` inherits from `Vertex`, any object of `SearchVertex` also has `id` and `neighbours`.
+What we need to define in the class `SearchVertex` are those attributes not present in the parent class.
+In this example, `SearchVertex` has additional attributes of `colour`, `distance`, and `parent`.
 Now, `Vertex` in general will not have these attributes since these are only used when doing a graph search.
 Similarly, we can also define any additional _methods_ in the child class that is present in the parent class.

 Besides defining attributes and methods that are unique to the child class, we can also _re-define_ the methods of the parent class.
 This is what is called as _overriding_.
 One common method that is usually overridden is the initialization method.